-- 1.1 The Draft 2022/23 Annual Report reflects the performance and achievements by Council during the past financial year under the key directions of A Welcoming and Liveable City, A Sustainable City, A Growing City that creates new opportunities and Innovation and Business Development as outlined in the City of Salisbury's City Plan 2035. - 1.1.1 The Draft 2022/23 Annual Report has been collated with information from the different business divisions across the organisation. - 1.1.2 Elected Member and Audit and Risk Committee Members' feedback is welcomed to inform further refinements before finalisation.

-1.2 In accordance with section 132 of the Local Government Act 1999 and in support of sustainable practices, the final version of the Annual Report will be available on the Council website for download or print.
-A digital copy will also be distributed to relevant authorities as required, as well as to all Elected Members.
+- 1.1 The Draft 2022/2023 Annual Report reflects the performance and achievements made by Council during the past financial year under the key directions of A Welcoming and Liveable City, A Sustainable City, A Growing City that creates new opportunities and Innovation and Business Development as outlined in the City of Salisbury's 'City Plan 2035'. - 1.1.1 The Draft 2022/2023 Annual Report has been collated with information from the different business divisions across the organisation. - 1.2 In support of sustainable practices, the final version of the Annual Report will be available on the Council website for download or print.
+A digital copy will be distributed to required legislative authorities, as well as each Elected Members.